Can I Eat Expired Fish Sauce?

 What are the food safety risks?

 Fish sauce, being a fermented product, is generally safe due to its high salt content and acidity.
 However, there is a risk of botulism contamination if the sauce is improperly stored or if the fermentation process is not controlled.
-To prevent foodborne illness, always store fish sauce in a cool, dark place and ensure the bottle is tightly sealed.
+To reduce the risk of foodborne illness, always store fish sauce in a cool, dark place and ensure the bottle is tightly sealed.
 Avoid cross-contamination with raw foods.

 What are some pro storage tips?